H1d3r/BloodHoundOperator/OperatorCheat.md

 ```

-See `Help Remove-BHOpenGraphType` for more info
+See `Help Remove-BHOGType` for more info

 </br>